Steps you can take to help your acne:

 - These products may contain benzoyl peroxide, sulfur, resorcinol, adapalene, or salicylic acid.

 - They work by killing bacteria, drying up skin oils, or causing the top layer of your skin to peel.

-- They may cause redness, drying, or peeling of the skin.
+- They may cause redness, drying, or excessive peeling of the skin.